 ServiceNet is an internal, multi-tenant network within each Rackspace Cloud region that provides Cloud Servers access to regional services such as Cloud Files, Cloud Load Balancers, Cloud Databases, and Cloud Backup at no cost.
 ServiceNet is currently IPv4 only.
 Historically, ServiceNet was used for Cloud Server to Cloud Server communication, but Cloud Networks is now recommended for this purpose.
 ServiceNet is also required for Windows Cloud Server activation.
 We recommend that Cloud Servers be connected to ServiceNet and all new connections inbound to the server be denied by a software firewall such as iptables or Windows Firewall.
 Nonetheless, a Cloud Server can be created without a ServiceNet interface.
 For more information, see Removing Networks from a Cloud Server.
 Note: ServiceNet is required for RackConnect and Managed Cloud Service Level customers.

-Every Rackspace Cloud Infrastructure Service Level account has a default limit of 10 Cloud Networks per region.
+Every Rackspace Managed Infrastructure account has a default limit of 10 Cloud Networks per region.
 To request an increase, please submit a ticket in the Cloud Control Panel with details about how you intend to use the additional networks.

 Yes.
 A maximum of 250 servers can be attached to a single Cloud Network.

 Yes.
-You can add or remove any network (PublicNet, ServiceNet, or Cloud Networks) from a server with an Infrastructure Service Level.
+You can add or remove any network (PublicNet, ServiceNet, or Cloud Networks) from a server with a Managed Infrastructure.
 However, Managed Cloud Service Level and RackConnect customers are required to have PublicNet and ServiceNet interfaces.
 This capability means that you can freely make networking changes to your existing deployments without having to rebuild Cloud Servers.
 For more information, see the Virtual Interfaces section in the Cloud Networks Developer Guide.
 Be aware that removing PublicNet or ServiceNet interfaces might impact certain Rackspace services and capabilities.

 Yes.
 IP addresses on Cloud Networks are usable by any other Cloud Server on that network.